Faculty member who quit: State policy ‘literally becomes teachers die trying’

-When Dr. Meridith Styer asked a communications class at Georgia College & State University to wear masks because she had a family member for whom COVID could be fatal, she said one student balked, left and complained to the dean that he had been kicked out of class.
+When Dr. Meridith Styer asked a rhetoric class at Georgia College & State University to wear masks because she had a family member for whom COVID could be fatal, she said one student declined, left the class and told the dean that she had kicked him out.

 Unlike Emory University, Morehouse, Spelman and Agnes Scott colleges, the University System of Georgia does not require masks in classrooms, which has angered staff and faculty across the state who feel their health and that of their students are being sacrificed to a political agenda.
 Every day, the AJC is hearing from unhappy faculty, across USG institutions, about what they deem unsafe and dangerous conditions at their campuses.